ThrowTheSwitch/Ceedling/plugins/raw_tests_output_report/README.md

-# Ceedling Plugin: Raw Test Output Report
+# Ceedling Plugin: Raw Test Output Logs

+Capture extra console output — typically `printf()`-style statements — from test cases to log files.

 # Plugin Overview

-This plugin gathers console output from test executables into log files.
+This plugin gathers and filters console output from test executables into log files.
-Unity-based test executables print test case pass/fail status messages and test case accounting to $stdout.
-This plugin filters out this expected output leaving log files containing only extra console output.

-Ceedling and Unity cooperate to extract console statements unrelated to test cases and present them through $stdout plugins.
-This plugin captures the same output to log files instead.

 Debugging in unit tested code is often accomplished with simple `printf()`- style calls to dump information to the console.
-This plugin can be helpful in supporting debugging efforts.
+This plugin's log files can be helpful in supporting debugging efforts or quality validation.

+## Test executable output

+Ceedling and Unity cooperate to extract console statements from test executable runs.
+Unity-based test executables print test case pass/fail status messages and test case accounting to the console ($stdout).
+Ceedling and various reporting plugins gather all this, including unrecognized output, to format it and present summaries at the console.
+This plugin captures the unrecognized output to log files.

+## Log files

-Log files are only created if test executables produce console output as described above and are named for those test executables.
+Log files are only created if test executables produce console output apart from expected Unity test results as described above.
+Log files are named for the respective test executables.

 Builds are differentiated by build context — `test`, `release`, or plugin-modified build (e.g. `gcov`).
 Log files are written to `<build root>/artifacts/<context>/<test file>.raw.log`.

-# Setup & Configuration
+# Setup

-Enable the plugin in your Ceedling project by adding `raw_tests_output_report` to the list of enabled plugins.
+Enable the plugin in your Ceedling project:

 ``` YAML
 :plugins:
   :enabled:
     - raw_tests_output_report
 ```

+# Configuration

+No additional configuration is needed once the plugin is enabled.